Home / Results

 Extracorporeal ShockWave Therapy (ESWT) in studying chronic plantar fasciitis, we review long-term research from randomized controlled trials, offers a compelling case study and assesses the cost-effectiveness of ESWT in comparison to surgical alternatives.

-It is commonly accepted that between 70 and 90 percent of patients will undergo successful treatment via those conservative measures.
+It is commonly accepted that between 70 and 90 percent of patients will undergo successful treatment via conservative measures.

 However, no study has looked at the timeframe necessary for those conservative alternatives to be successful or the cost involved with those measures.
 Additionally, 20 to 30 percent of those patients will progress to a chronic condition for which response to conservative treatment becomes less predictable, more costly and has a higher rate of recurrence.